Factoring Discrete Quantum Walks on Distance Regular Graphs into Continuous Quantum Walks: Factoring

-By Lemma \ref{lem_span}, $H$ is a linear combination of $S(Y_1), S(Y_2),\cdots,S(Y_d)$.
-By Corollary \ref{cor_SY}, these skew-adjacency matrices commute, so we can factor $U^2$ into the desired form.
+Finally, by Corollary \ref{cor_SY}, these skew-adjacency matrices $S(Y_j)$ commute, so we can factor $U^2$ into the desired form.

-If we rewrite $\exp(t_iS(Y))$ in the above theorem as $\exp(i t_i (iS(Y_i)))$, then we have the transition matrix of a continuous quantum walk on an oriented graph, evaluated at time $t_i$.
-Thus, for a distance regular graph with diameter $d$ and invertible adjacency matrix, the Grover walk on it factors into at most $d$ continuous quantum walks on the distance digraphs of $\LD(X)$.
-In particular, a discrete quantum walk on $K_n$ is equivalent to a continuous quantum walk on its line digraph.
+If we rewrite $\exp(t_iS(Y))$ in the above theorem as $\exp(i t_i (iS(Y_i)))$, then we have the transition matrix of a continuous-time quantum walk on an oriented graph, evaluated at time $t_i$.
+Thus, for a distance regular graph with diameter $d$ and invertible adjacency matrix, the Grover walk on it factors into at most $d$ continuous-time quantum walks on the distance digraphs of $\LD(X)$.
+In particular, a discrete-time quantum walk on $K_n$ is equivalent to a continuous-time quantum walk on its line digraph.

 \begin{corollary} Let $U$ be the Grover walk on $K_n$.
-Then there is a real scalar $t$ such that
+Then